Distilling LLM Prior to Flow Model for Generalizable Agent's Imagination in Object Goal Navigation: Acknowledgments

 ObjectNav approaches fall into two main categories: end-to-end and modular.
 End-to-end methods map visual inputs to actions using reinforcement or imitation learning, focusing on improving visual representations \citep{SceneSpecificFeatures, OVRL, SpatialContextVector, ScenePriors} or tackling policy learning challenges like sparse rewards and overfitting \citep{HabitatWeb, Ask4Help, MetaNav, AuxiliaryTasks, HierarchicalReward}.
 Modular methods decompose the task into components such as mapping, planning, and policy learning.
 Given a semantic map, these methods explore waypoint or frontier selection \citep{semexp, Stubborn, PONI}, distance estimation \citep{DistancePrediction}, target probability prediction \citep{PEANUT}, and semantic map completion \citep{L2M, SSCNav, SGM}.
 T-Diff \citep{T-Diff} firstly introduced generative modeling to ObjectNav via a DDPM conditioned on semantic maps for trajectory generation.
 Alternatively , we propose a generative flow-based model that imagines full-scene semantics, using LLM-derived priors to improve generalization to unseen environments.

 \paragraph{Diffusion and flow-based generative models.} Generative models such as diffusion \citep{DDPM}, and flow-based methods \citep{FlowMatching, RectifiedFlow} generate data via iterative denoising or learned velocity fields.
 They have shown strong performance in image generation and restoration tasks \citep{Repaint, StableDiffusion, Palette, SR3, delete}.
-We draw an analogy between completing a partial semantic map and image restoration, where the goal is to reconstruct missing content from degraded input.
+We draw an analogy between agent's imagination via completing a partial semantic map and image restoration, where the goal is to reconstruct missing content from degraded input.
 Most approaches begin from Gaussian noise and condition on the input via concatenation, FiLM \citep{FiLM}, or cross-attention.
 Recent alternatives have explored directly bridging degraded images and targets via Schrödinger Bridges \citep{I2SB} and stochastic interpolants \citep{DataDependentCouplings} , but often trade off quality for interpretability.
-In contrast, we show that for sparse semantic maps, direct coupling via flow matching can outperform traditional conditional schemes in both efficiency and accuracy.
+In contrast, we show that for sparse semantic maps, direct coupling via flow matching can be more efficient without sacrificing the performance.
 We adopt flow matching framework for its faster sampling and mathematically simple yet expressive formulation.